Alaska Airlines grounds Boeing 737 MAX 9 for checks after blowout | Business

 The extra door is typically installed by low-cost airlines using extra seats that require more paths for evacuation.
 However, those doors are permanently "plugged", or deactivated, on Alaska Airlines jets.

 The new MAX 9 was delivered to Alaska Airlines in late October and certified in early November, according to FAA data.
+U.S. Transportation Secretary Pete Buttigieg said he had been briefed on the incident.

+"Grateful to the flight crew that kept passengers safe during this terrifying incident.
+FAA is supporting the NTSB’s investigation and will take all appropriate steps going forward," he wrote in a statement on social media site X, formerly known as Twitter.
 PRODUCTION SNAGS

 "Whenever you have a rapid decompression such as this, it's a major safety event," said Anthony Brickhouse, an air safety expert at Embry-Riddle Aeronautical University.
 "I can't imagine what these passengers experienced.
 It would have been loud.
 The wind would be rushing through that cabin.
 It was a probably pretty violent situation, and definitely a scary situation."